slee981/SparklingCorrelation/_posts/2020-10-20-replicate-robust-stata-errors.md

 V(u_i | x_i) = E(u^2_i | x_i) = \sigma^2_i
 $$

-Note that in this case, the variance of the error term can change with the values of `x`: in other words, knowing `x` tells you something about how much you might miss by.
+Note that in this case, the variance of the error term can change with the values of $$x$$: in other words, knowing $$x$$ tells you something about how much you might miss by.
 If we think this is likely the case, we use the "robust" error calculation that follows.

 ### Asymptotic Properties
 Following certain "nice" assumptions,[^2] the estimates for &beta; can be shown to come from the following asymptotic distribution: